isabeella/archive/README.md

 Any functions called run through the routes.js file to call functions in the 3 different controllers (where each individual function is written)

 The basic framework of how I set up my files is based off of Wes Bos's Learn Node Premium Course

+## Reviewer Levels
+Level 0 = Just a site viewer, people who want to contribute articles but not review Level 1 = Still just a site viewer, but level 1 indicates the user wants to be a reviewer Level 2 = Reviewer
+Level 3 = Reviewer + Moderator (allowed to change level 1 to level 2, not able to delete users though) Level 4 = Reviewer + Administrator (allowed to change any user's status, access to site settings and email blasts)